MikeRogers0/MikeRogersIO/src/_posts/2015-03-28-monitor-rails-memory-usage-in-integration-tests.md

 ---
 layout: post
 title: Monitor Rails memory usage during acceptance tests
-categories:
- – blog
-published: true
-meta:
 description: I had a memory leak in my Rails app and tracked it down using Oink.
-  index: true
 ---

 Receiving an alert that your web app has exceeded its memory usage is no fun, but a few weeks ago I was lucky enough to be woken up to such alerts after a late deploy.
 The TL;DR: was I had added a bunch of new gems into my rails app and not adjusted the amount of unicorn workers to reflect the extra memory usage.
 A classic schoolboy error.